“Alexander technique for Parkinson's disease” BASIC TRAINING

 In French

-After viewing the recordings, an additional 4 hours of live Zoom meetings are arranged so that all participants have the opportunity to share their own perspective and insights, and also have a chance to ask the instructor any questions they might have after having absorbed the training information.
+After studying with these recordings, you will meet for an additional 4 hours with the instructor live via Zoom so that all participants have the opportunity to share their own perspectives and insights, have a chance to ask the instructor any questions after having absorbed the training information, and learn more about how to support people living with Parkinson’s and their families in your area.

 Did you know that:

-§ Parkinson’s disease is severely disabling in many parts of the world because of late diagnosis and poor treatment?
+• Parkinson’s is severely disabling in many parts of the world because of late diagnosis and poor treatment?

-§ Many countries don’t have exercise and multidisciplinary programs for people living with Parkinson’s disease that can them help prevent the progression of this disabling disease?
+• Many countries don’t have exercise and other multidisciplinary programs for people living with Parkinson’s that can them help prevent the progression of this disabling disease?

 Training includes: